 - You can access the Task Scheduler in Windows 10 effortlessly from the Control Panel.
 All you need to do is simply click a few times.
 Obtain the Control Panel on your screen and then make a click on the Administrative Tools.

 - This will bring up an Administrative Tools window on your display.
 See properly and you will notice Task Scheduler listed.
 Double hit on it and the Task Scheduler window will open up.

 - Another procedure is there to procure the Task Scheduler window.
 Type schedule on the Search field of the Cortana and after pressing the Enter key you will see Task Scheduler in the arrived results.
 Click on it to open.

 First Look of the Windows 10 Task Scheduler

 So, you have learned how to open the Task Scheduler in Windows 10.
 And so as the Task Scheduler window is active on your screen, you will notice the Task Scheduler window has three groups: Task Scheduler Library, Task Scheduler Summary, and Actions.

 In brief, the Task Scheduler Library holds all the tasks and this is the area where you can navigate the required ones.
-The Task Scheduler Summary exhibits you the information of the current tasks.
-And the Actions group has the commands like create task, import task, create a basic task, run, enable, disable, delete a task.
-Using these commands, you can perform your required action to a particular task.
+The Task Scheduler Summary exhibits you the information about the current tasks.
+And the Actions group has the commands like creating a task, import task, create a basic task, run, enable, disable, delete a task.
+Using these commands, you can perform your required action on a particular task.

 The below section will cover the details of the Task Scheduler Library and Task Scheduler brief statement.